From hiking to biking, from shopping to star-gazing, this small town has a lot to offer…

 3 Independent shops

-Remember them?
 From speciality delis to antique emporiums and quirky stopoffs, Moffat is flourishing with independent retailers.
 Check out Well Street and the High Street (a double high street no less) for all sorts of finds you’re unlikely to see anywhere else.

 Don’t forget your binoculars – you’ll easily spot birds of prey in Moffat with buzzards being a common sight.
 Red kites were successfully introduced to the region in 2001 – head to nearby Castle Douglas where you’ll find a feeding ground for them.
 Gretna is not just about getting married and shopping.
 You can also watch the dramatic murmuration of starlings here.